 Dear players and DXE users,

 As the times go on so do our experiences on Apollo realms.
-The Twinstar Team recently blessed us with Cross-Faction Battlegrounds thanks to which it’s possible to ballance players of both factions into a single battleground, splitting them as needed into both teams.
-I doubt there is somebody who didn’t realize one day at the start of a battleground that they are on horde side when they are a night elf or what are they doing in the alliance base when they are a troll and why is my teammate taurent and gnom respectivelly.
+The Twinstar Team recently blessed us with Cross-Faction Battlegrounds thanks to which it’s possible to balance players of both factions into a single battleground, splitting them as needed into both teams.
+I doubt there is somebody who didn’t realize one day at the start of a battleground that they are on horde side when they are a night elf or what are they doing in the alliance base when they are a troll and why is my teammate a tauren or a gnome respectivelly.

 The feature as it is not really a concern for me.
 Mixed teams will certainly help to make more battlegrounds possible but there is one thing that annoyed me greatly and that’s the fact that while switching the sides the UI would keep changing too.
 One time the markers are red and the other they are blue.
 One time our score is red but the next time it’s blue.
 I found it chaotic.
 So much so that I started avoiding battlegrounds.
-When is released version 3.3 on July 16th 2019 with the first iteration of battlegrounds it started playing them much more enjoyable.
+When I released version 3.3 on July 16th 2019 with the first iteration of battlegrounds, playing them started to get much more enjoyable.
 Everything was in order but now came the chaos.
 I had to attempt to change it.
 So I have been working for more than 2 months on the solution and the result is the following update:

 Deus Vox Encounters 3.4

 If you plan on using new battleground features the information below might offer you necessary understanding.

 The goal of this update is to bring you better predictability of how DXE or the game itself prsents your faction inside the battleground.
 It’s based on your selection of an option I called “Faction Mode” in DXE.

 There are 4 options to select from:

 - Alliance – the player is always perceived as Alliance